tangerinedream/AWS_EC2_Scheduler/README.md

 ### Provided Example Workload
-*Note* If you would like to contribute to this project, this is a nice piece to carve out.
-It would be helpful to craft a simply python script to automate the following.
+There is a provided CloudFormation Template _Provisioning/TestWorkloadInstances_CF.yaml_ available, that provisions 4 instances for you to test with.
+The instances are t2.nanos to minimize cost.

 Here is an example workload to get you quickly up to speed.
 The steps are very straight forward.
 Simply copy/paste each JSON blob into the named Table using the Management Console (or use the cli if you prefer).
+*Note* If you would like to contribute to this project, this is a nice piece to carve out.
+It would be helpful to craft a simply python script to automate the following.

 #### Steps
 1. Add a DynamoDB Item to the WorkloadSpecification table.
 Click "Create Item" on Workload Table, change "Tree" to "Text" and paste in the following: